 • All parking near the Turkey Point main beach is paid parking; whether at the Provincial Park or along the road on Cedar Drive.
 No free parking is available anywhere near this area.

-• Turkey Point will have approximately 106 paid parking spaces on the beach side of Cedar Drive running from the Turkey Point Provincial Park entrance north to Old Hill Road.
+• Turkey Point has approximately 106 paid parking spaces on the beach side of Cedar Drive running from the Turkey Point Provincial Park entrance north to Old Hill Road.

 • Turkey Point Provincial Park continues to operate its own paid parking lot at the main beach on Cedar Drive.
 This lot holds 275 vehicles.
 The regular fee for 2023 is $18, payable at the main gate.
 Seniors 65+ are $14.50 and those with an MTO-issued Accessible permit are $9.
 On busy summer days, especially weekends, you can expect delays and a line-up to get into this lot.